cncf/tag-security/assessments/guide/joint-readme-template.md

 Completed:  dd MMM yyyy

-Security reviewers:
+Security reviewers: _list names and github handles as appropriate_

-Project security lead:
+Project security lead: _list name and github handle as appropriate_

-Project team:
+Project team:  _list name and github handle as appropriate_

-* Source code:
+* Source code: _url to repo_
-* Web site:
+* Web site: _url_

 ## Background

-*Brief synopsys of the project, problem space, how the project solves the problem*
+*Brief synopsys of the project, problem space, how the project solves the problem, can be pulled from the joint evaluation.*

 ### Maturity

-*Use cases, integrations, etc. bulleted*
+*Use cases, integrations, etc. bulleted, should be available in the joint evaluation.*

 ## Summary